We Made the Viral One-Pot French Onion Pasta Recipe That Everyone Loves

 One-pot French onion pasta is everywhere.
 On TikTok, the hashtag #frenchonionpasta has nearly 15 million views.
 I first saw the recipe in November 2021 on the food blog Wandering Chickpea, and have made it several times.
 But some credit TikTok creator @carolbeecooks with widening its explosive popularity.

 It’s a pasta dish that’s made similarly to classic French onion soup, which starts with deeply caramelized onions and includes rich ingredients like mushrooms, thyme and white wine.
 While typically, you would cook the pasta separately from everything else, it’s lately become somewhat trendy to cook pasta in the same pot as your other ingredients, like this one-pot spaghetti dinner recipe.
 That’s what you’ll do here for this French onion soup pasta.

 @carolbeecooks Gorgeous gorgeous girls love one pot pasta recipes #frenchonionpasta #pastatiktok #onepotrecipe #onepotmeal #frenchonion ♬ TO THE MOON – Jnr Choi & Sam Tompkins

 How to Make One-Pot French Onion Pasta

 Jason Wilson for Taste of Home

 I love this variation of the viral recipe that comes from the food blog Wandering Chickpea.
 It’s ever-so-slightly more complex with the addition of mushrooms.
-I also like using orecchiette, which is slightly more delicate than the rigatoni you see in other variations of this recipe (though you can use any short pasta shape you have).
+I also like using orecchiette, which is slightly more delicate than the rigatoni you see in other variations of this French onion soup pasta (though you can use any short pasta shape you have).

 - 1/4 cup olive oil